 Interlibrary Loans.
 As a member of the OCLC interlibrary loan network, the library can borrow materials from other OCLC member libraries within the state at no charge.
 Request for out-of-state materials are honored, where possible, although fees and restrictions may apply.
-To provide high quality document delivery, the library uses Ariel and Odyssey Internet transmission software.
 For additional information regarding library policies and resources, please see the Lester Library Web page.